 Algorithm \ref{alg:offset} outlines the process of computing boundary offsets during inference, i.e., music generation.
 The model generates music autoregressively, producing one token per forward pass.
 We maintain a time cursor by tracking the generated \texttt{TIMESHIFT} tokens and compute the boundary offset, i.e., the time remaining until the next boundary, for each generated token.
 If the model generates a \texttt{CHORD} token, we calculate the absolute difference between the time cursor and each input boundary.
-The boundary with a difference smaller than the predefined sensitivity threshold of 1\,s is considered successfully generated.
+The boundary with a difference smaller than the predefined sensitivity threshold $\xi$ is considered successfully generated.
 We then remove these boundaries from future offset calculations by replacing them with infinity.
 Next, we compute the boundary offset for the generated token, regardless of its type.
-This offset is determined as the distance to the next closest boundary, capped by a maximum offset value.
+This offset represents the distance to the next closest boundary.
+We compute it by subtracting the time cursor from each input boundary and replacing any negative values (corresponding to past boundaries) with infinity to ignore them.
+We then take the minimum of the resulting values as the offset to the nearest boundary and clamp it to a maximum value if necessary.
+The resulting boundary offset and generated token are appended to their respective lists to be used in the next timestep.
 For simplicity, Algorithm \ref{alg:offset} is presented for a single sample, but in practice, this operation is performed in minibatches.
 During training, we preprocess the entire input sequence at once by constructing a time grid instead of a time cursor, allowing us to calculate boundary offsets for all tokens simultaneously.
 For clarity, the initial list of generated tokens is shown as empty; however, in practice, we begin with a \texttt{START} token.

 The \texttt{ON} tokens that appear after a \texttt{CHORD} token and before the next \texttt{TIMESHIFT} token are considered notes of the generated chord.
 To make the generated chord more distinctive, we increase the velocity of these notes.
 Music generation continues until the time cursor reaches the duration of the video.
-After synthesizing the generated MIDI into an audio waveform, we apply a 3-second fade-out effect to prevent an abrupt ending and ensure the music matches the duration of the input video.

-\subsection{Scene detection}
+\subsubsection{Scene detection}